avilleret/pix_opencv/Home.md

 You can combine options like :
 `configure --with-pd=/path/to/pd --with-gem=/path/to/gem`
 To see more option, run `configure --help`.

+Then you can install the package in the `pd/extra` directory with `sudo make install`.

 ## Windows
 You need Visual C++ (at least the free express edition) to build pix_opencv on Windows.